computationalneurobiology/ComputationalNeurobiology.github.io/research.md

 ## Research Interests

-Broadly, we are interested in helping integrate epigenomic, transcriptomic, genetic, connectivity, imaging, clinical and epidemiological data related to the neurobiology of psychiatric disorders.
+Broadly, we are interested in helping integrate epigenomic, transcriptomic, genetic, connectivity, imaging, clinical and epidemiological data to understand the brain and gain insight into the neurobiology of psychiatric disorders.

 ### Integrative Neuroinformatics for Neuroanatomy